 Enter the next evolution of Material—a system that builds on everything that was great about its first iteration, but adds the ability for brands to theme their system in ways that will allow Material apps to feel less like stock native UI experiences, and more like impactful on-brand experiences.

 With an infinite number of possibilities and such a large library of components, it poses an interesting challenge for designers to easily theme and customize an entire UI kit.
-I decided to take on the challenge as a side project for collaborative design tool Figma, to see how we could work together to make a Material kit that could leverage soon to to-be-released Figma features…
+I decided to take on the challenge as a side project for collaborative design tool Figma, to see how we could work together to make a Material kit that could leverage Figma features…

 Figma recently announced a modular take on Styles, allowing you to quickly define global text, fill, stroke, effect and grid styles.
 Making a change to a style instantly makes a globalized change across your entire document.
 Additionally, styles can also be pushed to your shared team library, to be used across all of your team’s projects in the same way you would share a component.